vivekhsridhar/tracktor-live/examples/zz-video-chunking/README.md

 - Great for picking only interactions

 # Disclaimer:
-This project includes video excerpts from StarCraft: Brood War (1998), developed and published by Blizzard Entertainment, used here solely for academic, non-commercial demonstration purposes.
-All intellectual property rights to StarCraft remain with Blizzard Entertainment.
+This example includes a video excerpt from StarCraft: Brood War (1998), developed and published by Blizzard Entertainment, used here solely for academic, non-commercial demonstration purposes.
+All intellectual property rights to StarCraft remain with
+Blizzard Entertainment.
 No affiliation or endorsement is implied.

 The footage is used under fair use provisions for research and educational display of proximity-based video chunking systems.